Logo

 Do I need to know SQL to use Automation Studio?

 Not always, but it helps.
-Many tasks, like file imports or scheduled sends, don’t require SQL.
-However, for advanced segmentation or data transformations, SQL is a key part of the process.
+Many tasks, such as file imports or scheduled sends, don’t require SQL.
+However, for advanced segmentation or data transformations, SQL is an important part of the process.

 Can I use Journey Builder without any data preparation?

-Yes, but it’s not ideal.
-For the best results, your data should be clean, segmented, and well-structured, which is where Automation Studio comes in.
-Poor data equals poor journeys.
+Yes, but it is not ideal.
+For the best results, your data should be clean, segmented, and well-structured, which is where Automation Studio helps.
+Poor data leads to poor journeys.

 Are both tools available in all Salesforce Marketing Cloud editions?